NikhilJha42/Infrastructure_as_code/README.md

 - `terraform plan` will raise any syntax errors or other problems
 - If there are no errors, `terraform apply` will implement the .tf files.

-## Working with ansible
-- Use vagrant with the vagrantfile to launch the controller, web and db VMs.
-- Install ansible.
-- Run the playbooks.
+## Terraform state
+- When terraform apply is run, Terraform checks whether anything has changed in the .tf files.
+It then makes only the necessary changes, and leaves everything else.